mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 A VPS or Dedicated server with Ubuntu 18.04(preferred) OS Installed

-Either should have acces of root user OR run with su(super user)
+Either should have access of root user OR run with su(super user)

 ---